codeigniter4projects/module-tests/docs/CREATING.md

 ## Test Cases

 Every test needs a *test case*, or class that your tests extend.
-CodeIgniter 4 provides a few you may use directly:
+CodeIgniter 4 provides a few that you may use directly:
 * `CodeIgniter\Test\CIUnitTestCase` - for basic tests with no other service needs
 * `CodeIgniter\Test\CIDatabaseTestCase` - for tests that need database access